-Malaysia: Under severe stress, but not frail yet Asia Pacific Economic Outlook, Q4 2015
+Malaysia: Under severe stress, but not frail yet has been added to your bookmarks.

 Economic growth lost momentum in the second quarter, driven by the introduction of the goods and sales tax and low LNG prices, but the economy is expected to maintain a robust growth track.

 Decades of strong growth have put Malaysia within sight of achieving high-income status.
 In 2014, the economy enjoyed 6 percent annual growth.
 However, lately, the economy has been experiencing strong headwinds.
 Economic growth lost momentum in Q2 2015 and grew 4.9 percent year over year,1 marking the slowest growth since 2013.
 The introduction of the goods and sales tax (GST) in April 2015 and low prices of liquefied natural gas (LNG), one of Malaysia’s key exports, due to sluggish external demand were the primary reasons for slower growth.